ZakeyaAlSaeed/Hemo-Bank-1/README.md

 ![GitHub closed issues](https://img.shields.io/github/issues-closed/FaizaFaisal/Hemo-Bank)
 ![GitHub release (by tag)](https://img.shields.io/github/downloads/FaizaFaisal/Hemo-Bank/v1.0.0/total)

 An open source software to create and manage an online blood bank administration mobile app.
 Blood transfusion safety and availability is a major problem in Bahrain, which is working hard to build a world-class healthcare system for its inhabitants.
 To do so, a well-functioning open source blood bank system is necessary.
-The app also intends to encourage citizens to donate blood by providing services such as online donation appointments and blood donation pickup at their homes.
+The app also intends to encourage citizens to donate blood by providing services such as online donation appointments and blood donation pickup at their homes.This project is a part of our course requirments